dklinges9/Microclimate-Sensor-Networks/README.md

 *Requires user input* of parameters specifying your target landscape, budget, desired environmental drivers, and so on.
 By default provides sensor selection for a landscape in Madagascar, but can work for anywhere non-polar terrestrial location on Earth.
 See instructions within this script.

+_Alternatively_, you can set the parameters using our Excel template, found in `docs/parameters/parameter_template.xlsx`

 ### **2. Main Program**
 _scripts/main.R_